 The University of Alabama is responsible for complying with the Department of Transportation (DOT) and/or the International Air Transport Association (IATA) regulations as they apply to all areas of our campus.
 If you intend on shipping a potentially hazardous material (including chemicals, biological materials, or dry ice), please read the information below.

 To ensure the safe transportation of these materials and to comply with the applicable regulations, UA must adhere to the following guidelines regarding all shipments of hazardous materials.
-A hazardous material/dangerous goods is any articles or substances, which pose an unreasonable risk to health, safety or to personal property when transported.
+A hazardous material/dangerous good is any articles or substances, which poses an unreasonable risk to health, safety or to personal property when transported.

 Anyone who offers for shipment (via land, air, mail, etc.) hazardous materials must have the appropriate DOT and/or IATA training, even if the transporter/carrier (UPS, FedEx, etc.) completes the necessary paperwork.
 Examples of these materials include, but are not limited to: